Samir692/leetcode/README.md

 Some problems might be solved in Python.
 The repository is designed to help developers prepare for their technical interview

 The repository is only for learning purposes.
+Please don't use it for other purposes.